Coarse and fine geometry of the Thurston metric: Coarse description of geodesics in

-Recall that in Section \ref{subsec:twisting} we defined the unsigned twisting (along $\alpha$) for a pair of curves $\beta,\beta'$; this is denoted $d_\alpha(\beta,\beta')$.
+Recall that in \subsecref{twisting} we defined the unsigned twisting (along $\alpha$) for a pair of curves $\beta,\beta'$; this is denoted $d_\alpha(\beta,\beta')$.
 Generalizing this, we define unsigned twisting for the pair of markings $\mu,\mu'$ by

 where $\beta$ is a curve in $\mu$ and $\beta'$ is a curve in $\mu'$.
 Similarly we define $d_\alpha(\beta,\mu') = \min_{\beta' \subset \mu'} d_\alpha(\beta,\beta')$.
 In terms of these definitions, we have: